espressif/esp-dl/README.md

 ## Customize a Model

-To customize a model, please proceed to [How to Customize a Model Step by Step](./tutorial), where the instructions with a runnable example will quickly help you design your model.
+To customize a model, please proceed to [Customize a Model Step by Step](./tutorial), where the instructions with two runnable examples will quickly help you design your model.

 When you read the instructions, the following materials might be helpful: